ucsb-ds/pl-dev-team/lab/jpa03.md

 * (10 pts) Chromatic is configured correctly, and the Github Pages site has a Storybook configured properly.
 * (10 pts) GitHub Actions runs correctly and there is a green check (not a red X) on your main branch
 * (10 pts) On dokku, the Swagger link appears in the menu bar.
+* (10 pts) There is a post on Canvas for this assignment that has the correct content (i.e. a link to the *repo*, not the running app on Dokku)

 Note that the Rubric above is subject to change, but if it does: